zx80/flask-simple-auth/docs/TUTORIAL.md

 It is good practice to automate application tests, for instance with [`pytest`](https://pytest.org/).
-Create a `test.py` file with tests to cover all routes and results:
+Create a `test.py` file with a test to cover this route:

 ```python
 # file "test.py"